Explore FREE downloadable educational materials.

 In 2013, Gary Goldman, the Research and Epidemiology Analyst at California’s Antelope Valley Varicella Active Surveillance Project (AV-VASP) from 1995 to November 2002, published a review of the United States universal chickenpox vaccination program based on his experience at the AV-VASP site.
 Goldman reported that by 2000, chickenpox infection rates decreased by 70 percent at the AV-VASP site; however, by 2002, the vaccine’s efficacy was found to be less than 80 percent and cases of chickenpox illness were increasing among previously vaccinated individual.
 Further, between 2000 and 2001, shingles rates significantly increased among adults aged 20 to 69 years and children with a previous history of natural chickenpox illness had shingles rates that were similar to adult rates.
 From his findings, Goldman reported that shingles “morbidity costs have exceeded the cost savings from varicella-disease reductions.”
 He also stated that the current vaccination program had failed to eliminate chickenpox illness and had “proven extremely costly.”

-The CDC currently reports that 1 in 3 persons in the U.S. will develop shingles at some point in their lives, and the rate is increasing.
+The CDC currently reports that one in three persons in the U.S. will develop shingles at some point in their lives, and the rate is increasing.
 They report, however, that they do not know why shingles rates are increasing but deny that the chickenpox vaccine is in anyway related to the increase.
 The CDC also reports that most cases of chickenpox occur among vaccinated persons but describe the illness as milder, with fewer than 50 lesions and lower rates of fever.
 They do, however, report that the modified clinical presentation of chickenpox among vaccinated individuals has resulted in diagnosing challenges for both parents and health care providers.

 IMPORTANT NOTE: NVIC encourages you to become fully informed about Chickenpox and the Chickenpox vaccine by reading all sections in the Table of Contents , which contain many links and resources such as the manufacturer product information inserts, and to speak with one or more trusted health care professionals before making a vaccination decision for yourself or your child.
 This information is for educational purposes only and is not intended as medical advice.